skydog23/discretegroup-cgg/README.md

-This is a project built on top of discreteGroup java package
+This is a Java project built on top of discretegroup Java package available at https://github.com/skydog23/discretegroup